- Dysmenorrhea means difficult or painful periods.

 What causes dysmenorrhea?

 The cramps you feel as a result of dysmenorrhea are caused by uterine contractions (when your uterus tightens and relaxes, allowing blood to leave your uterus).
 The lining of your uterus releases special chemicals called “prostaglandins” (pronounced: pross–ta–glan–dins).
 These chemicals are released from the lining of the uterus and increase the strength of the contractions, especially during the first couple of days of a woman’s menstrual cycle (when levels are high).
-High levels of prostaglandins may also cause nausea and lightheadedness.
+High levels of prostaglandins may also cause nausea, diarrhea and lightheadedness.

 What are the symptoms of dysmenorrhea?